Babyhamsta/Yoable/README.md

 **Yoable** is an AI-powered image annotation tool designed to make dataset labeling faster and more efficient.
 It supports **YOLO v5/v8 (ONNX)** models for automatic object detection and labeling.
 Yoable provides an intuitive interface for managing images, running AI-assisted labeling, and exporting labels in a format compatible with machine learning models.

+For non-WPF version you can build the legacy source or use v1.2.0 from releases - [Legacy branch](https://github.com/Babyhamsta/Yoable/tree/legacy).

 ## 🚀 Features

 - **AI-Powered Auto Labeling** - Automatically detects objects using **YOLO v5/v8 (ONNX)** models.